freemansoft/flutter_asset_demo/README.md

 # Exploring assets, asset manifests and how they are scoped

-This standalone repo lets provides a sandbox for exploring asset behavior.
+This repository provides a sandbox for exploring asset behavior across package library imports.
+Packages have hierarchical and transitive relationships across the example application and library tests.

 * packages, libraries and assets scoped to our program
 * packages, libraries and assets scoped to our tests